-The Women’s Center works to improve gender equity for everyone on campus, students and employees, men, women and all genders.
+The Gretta Stanger Center (formerly known as the Women's Center) works to provide education about how gender impacts all our lives and resources for belonging for all.
 We’re a small office and we partner with student clubs, academic departments and administrative units across campus to provide education and resources.

 • Provide sustainable menstrual supplies.
 1 in 5 first generation college students report experiencing period poverty, forcing them to chose between food and menstrual hygiene or resort to missing class or work.
 In the U.S., In the United States, more than 4 in 5 teens have either missed class time or know someone who missed class time because they did not have access to period products.
-Providing these supplies help to keep people who bleed in class and their education on track.
+Providing these supplies help to keep people who bleed in class and their education on track.Gretta Stanger Gallery:

 • Help LGBTQIA+ students see themselves in books and popular culture.
 We’re expanding our book collection featuring stories centering diverse characters so students of all backgrounds and identities can envision positive futures and relationships for themselves.

 • Support student art that investigates gender equity.
-We just started exhibition awards for student artists whose work relates to the WMC mission.
+We just started exhibition awards for student artists whose work relates to the GSC mission.
 Our cash prizes are 100% donor-supported.
 Sponsor a student artist with your gift.

 • Encourage students’ intellectual and creative publications through Attune.
 We feature critical articles and creative work from students of all disciplines, and students develop skills as designers and editors as they produce the journal.